-If you’re serving….
+If you’re serving…

-- Before Dinner, serve with savory accompaniments like olives, nuts (my favorite is Marcona Almonds), prosciutto, and chutney.
+- Before Dinner, then serve with savory accompaniments like olives, nuts (my favorite is Marcona Almonds), prosciutto, and chutney.

-Cheese Platter Serving Tips:
+Charcuterie Board Serving Tips:

 - Each cheese needs its own knife.
 You don’t want your cheese selections to start tasting like each other, there’s no fun in that!